IBM/openapi-to-graphql/packages/openapi-to-graphql-cli/README.md

-  -o, --operationIdFieldNames    create field names based on the operationId -f, --fillEmptyResponses       create placeholder schemas for operations with no response body rather than ignore them -a, --addLimitArgument         add a limit argument on fields returning lists of objects/lists to control the data size
+  -o, --operationIdFieldNames    create field names based on the operationId -f, --fillEmptyResponses       create placeholder schemas for operations with no response body rather than ignore them -a, --addLimitArgument         add a limit argument on fields returning lists of objects/lists to control the data size -g, --genericPayloadArgName    Sets argument name for the payload of a mutation to 'requestBody'

   -H, --header <key:value>       add headers to every request; repeatable flag; set using key:value notation (default: []) -Q, --queryString <key:value>  add query parameters to every request; repeatable flag; set using key:value notation (default: [])